Fixed-Rate Ending Soon?, Secure your Rate Now

 How much can you borrow?

-As with most mortgages, how much you can borrow is largely based on affordability.
-Affordability is typically calculated based on a multiple of your income, except in the case of a buy to let property, whereby it’s based on the potential rental income.
+As with most mortgages, how much you can borrow depends on affordability.
+Affordability is typically calculated based on a multiple of your income, except for a buy-to-let property, whereby it’s based on the potential rental income.

-When it comes to eco homes, there are also some lenders willing to lend a higher income multiple if your home qualifies for what they consider to be top-tier eco-friendliness.
-This is based on the premise that paying less on your energy bills will leave more expendable income for mortgage repayments.
+Regarding eco-homes, some lenders are also willing to lend a higher income multiple if your home qualifies for what they consider to be top-tier eco-friendliness.
+This is based on the premise that paying less on energy bills will leave more expendable income for mortgage repayments.

 Mortgage Affordability Calculator